 Cancellations with at least a 14-day notice will receive a camp credit of 50%.
 No refunds, regardless of reason.

 Registration is available on a first-come, first-served basis via our online registration portal only.
 Online registration begins at 10 AM on Tuesday, March 3.
 Spaces are limited, and camp does sell out every year.
 Early registration is encouraged to avoid any disappointment.
 Enrollment is accepted only when you complete the online checkout process fully, and acknowledge and agree to our terms and conditions.

 We do not offer discounts for our summer programs.

 Each of our sessions include attendance every day from the hours of 9 AM to 4 PM.
 An extended day option is available, for an additional fee, from 7 AM – 6 PM for those needing additional hours.

 Yes, each day is designed with hands-on activities that foster learning through math, science, art, and literacy.

 Offsite field trips are included in each session and all teaching staff will be participating in order to keep low ratios.
 Should you decide not to have your child join the group on offsite field trips, you will need to make alternate arrangements for your child’s care, as there will be no care available on-site.

-All KinderCamp teaching staff work as a team.
-Campers will not be assigned a permanent classroom or teacher during the summer.
-Instead, campers will have a rotating group schedule and will interact with all KinderCamp staff on a daily basis.
+Our KinderCamp teaching staff work as a team.
+Campers are not assigned a permanent classroom or teacher during the summer.
+Instead, campers will have a rotating group schedule and will interact with all KinderCamp staff each day.
 Should you have any questions please feel free to contact Mayra, our KinderCamp Coordinator, at firstname.lastname@example.org or call (949) 854-7611.